TreacherousDev/Treacherous/README.md

    5. Select 1 random element from room_selection and set it as the new value of the current cell
    6. Mark all the opening directions of the current cell based in its value (room ID), excluding the direction of its parent
    7. For each marked direction, set it as a child of the current cell.
-2. Get the next batch of marked directions and repeat.
+2. Get the next batch of marked cells and repeat.

 Let's run through this algorithm step by step and simulate the map in real time.
 In the example earlier, there are 2 marked cells: [0, 1] and [1, 0]
 We iterate through all marked cells starting with [0, 1].
-The symbol X will be used to show the currently selected child.
+The symbol X will be used to show the currently selected cell.
 ```
 -------
 ---X---